avishyc/spihound/README.md

     Writing page 170 row 1362, 2a900...(SKIPPED by bootloader)...OK
     ```

-> **Before we can use our fresh device we must enforce a reset by disconnecting it from out PC**.
+> **Before we can use our fresh device we must enforce a reset by disconnecting it from the PC**.

 ## Usage